 On 12-14 June, in Prague, the Symposium 'Youth Policy Responses to the Contemporary Challenges Faced by Young People’ took place, in the framework of the Czech Chairmanship of the Committee of Ministers of the Council of Europe.

-Through a mixture of keynote speeches, interactive sessions, thematic spaces and informal exchanges, participants were led through presentations of good practice examples to discussions on the conditions for effective policy implementation and to the elaboration of key messages to be addressed to all those that are involved in policy design and implementation in the field of youth.
-The key messages will be available soon.
+Through a mixture of keynote speeches, interactive sessions, thematic spaces, and informal exchanges, participants were led through presentations of good practice examples to discussions on the conditions for effective policy implementation and to the elaboration of key messages to be addressed to all those that are involved in policy design and implementation in the field of youth.

 The objectives of the Symposium, as identified by the two partner institutions, were: